thaison0401/multitenant-ecommerce/README.md

 The marketplace deducts a configurable **application fee** (for example 10%) from the order value.

 **Vendor Earnings**
-The remaining balance is instantly routed to the vendor’s **isolated Stripe Connected Account**.
+The remaining balance is instantly routed to the vendor’s **Stripe Connected Account**.

 This architecture allows the platform to scale to **multiple independent vendors** without handling sensitive banking logic directly.